Here’s what you should know about theand factors that can put you at an additional risk of developing the condition.

 - Poor diet

-Maintaining a healthy lifestyle and seeing our dentists regularly will go a long way towards helping you keep your mouth healthy.
-Always wear SPF on your lips when you’re outside and steer clear of alcohol and tobacco use.
+Maintaining a healthy lifestyle and seeing our dentists regularly will go a long way towards helping you keep your mouth in good health.
+We recommend always wearing SPF protection on your lips when you’re outside, drinking responsibly if you choose to have alcohol, and stopping your use of tobacco products.